percolate/sashay/README.md

 ## Deployment

 Every push to master is pushed to the percolate-sashay Heroku application.
+The sync command run a cron every 10 minutes.

 ### Configuration